MySQL for Executives Part 5: The Hidden Dangers of Neglect

 - Accumulated cruft: Deleted records, fragmented tables, outdated statistics

-- Configuration drift: Settings optimized for small data become inadequate
+- Configuration drift: Settings optimized for small data become inadequate at scale

 Business Impact: